WMCharles/Funiture-Store-API/README.md

 ## Endpoints:

-    1. GET /products - This endpoint returns a list of all the products available in the furniture shop.
+1. `/products` - This endpoint returns a list of all the products available in the furniture shop.

-    2. GET /products/:id - This endpoint returns the details of a specific product based on its id.
+2. `/products/:id` - This endpoint returns the details of a specific product based on its id.

-    3. GET /categories - This endpoint returns a list of all the categories of products available in the furniture shop.
+3. `/categories` - This endpoint returns a list of all the categories of products available in the furniture shop.

-    4. POST /signup - This endpoint is used to create a new account for the user in the furniture shop.
+4. `/signup` - This endpoint is used to create a new account for the user in the furniture shop.

-    5. POST /login - This endpoint is used to log in to the user's account in the furniture shop.
+5. `/login` - This endpoint is used to log in to the user's account in the furniture shop.

-    6. GET /me - This endpoint keeps the user logged in using session cookies
+6. `/me` - This endpoint keeps the user logged in using session cookies

-    7. POST /logout - This endpoint is used to log out from the user's account in the furniture shop.
+7. `/logout` - This endpoint is used to log out from the user's account in the furniture shop.

 ## Request parameters:

-1. /products - None
+1. `/products` - None

-2. /products/:id - id (required) - The unique ID of the product to retrieve.
+2. `/products/:id` - id (required) - The unique ID of the product to retrieve.

 3. /signup - username (required) - The desired username for the new account.
 Password (required) - The desired password for the new account.
 Email (required) - The email address associated with the new account.